+Mathematics and Physics 112

+Plant Science 116

-Vocational Courses 117
+Vocational Courses 125

-Entrance Requirements 118
+Entrance Requirements 126

-Cost 118
+Cost 126

-Living Allowances 118
+Living Allowances 126

-Applications 118
+Applications 126

-Continuing Education 119
+Continuing Education 127

-Scholarships and Bursaries 120
+Scholarships and Bursaries 128

-Entrance Scholarships 50 (1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+Entrance Scholarships 128

-Continuation Scholarships 120
+Continuation Scholarships 132

-Scholarships for Third, and Fourth Voor Dogges Chadanas 124

-Scholarships for Third- and Fourth-Year Degree Students 127
+Scholarships for Third- and Fourth- Year Degree Students 135

-Medals and Prizes 130
+Medals and Prizes 138

-NSAC Enrollment 1984-85 132
+NSAC Enrollment 1985-86 140

 Courses Leading to B.Sc.
-(Agr.) or Pre-Vet 132
+(Agr.) or Pre-Vet 140

-First Year - Class of '87 132
+First Year - Class of '88 140

-Second Year - Class of '86 134
+Second Year - Class of '87 142

-Third Year - Class of '85 136

-Courses Leading to B.E.
-(Agr.)
-137

-First Year - Class of '86 137
+Third Year - Class of '86 143

-Second Year - Class of '85 137
+Fourth Year - Class of '85 145

-Third Year - Class of '84 137
+Courses Leading to B.Sc.(Agricultural Engineering) 146

-Technician Diploma 138
+Technician Diploma 147

-First Year - Class of '85 138
+First Year - Class of '86 147

-Second Year - Class of '84 140
+Second Year - Class of '85 149

-Technology Diploma 142
+Technology Diploma 150

-First Year - Class of '85 142
+First Year - Class of '86 150

-Second Year - Class of '84 142
+Second Year - Class of '85 151

-Special Students 142
+Special Students 152

-Application for Admission to the Degree Courses (1984)
+Application for Admission to the Degree Courses (1985)

-Date
+Date Name in full

-Name in full
+Name in full Address

 Address Postal Code

-Birthdate Telephone
+Birthdate Telephone W. marter.

-Other
+Day Month Y Citizenship: Canadian ear Other

 y of birth

-9 ration status
+ration status

 f entry (if in Canada now)

 Contact Person

-Relationship to applicant

-spect to graduate

-aduated
+High School: -from which you ex raduated

-during the 1983-84 school year, what educational nce you were in high school?
+If you were not in high school during the 1984-85 school year, whose you were in high school? hat educational

 been submitted.
-Candidates who d until a complete transcript of high school marks has have attended a post-secondary institution(s) are also ascript(s) of their record from there.
+Candidates who is d until a complete transcript of high so have attended a post-secondary institu nscript(s) of their record from there.

-Course Desired (Indicate by check k mark ₫)
+Course Desired (Indicate by check

-Degree in Agricultural Science (I B.Sc.(Agr.)
+Dogroo III Agrioantara.
+Colorios (1

 Regular (First Year)

 Pre-Veterinary

 Advanced Standing

-Degree in Agricultural Engineering na (B.E.
-(Agr.))
+Degree in Agricultural Engineering ng (B.Sc.(Agr.Eng.))

-3

 First Year

 Advanced Standing

 Special (to take degree subjects)

-the college. , I hereby agree to abide by the rules and regulations of
+In submitting this application form the college. ı, I hereby agree to abide by the rules ar nd regulations of

-Signature of Applicant
+Signature of Applicant SE COMPONIO VOS CONTRACTOR ACOMICADADOS A

-Signature of Parent or Guardian (Required only if applicant is under 19.)
+Signature of Parent or Guardian (Required only if applicant is under 19 De consession

+For application to Technical Cours The second secon Signature of Par